Thomas-A1/Flutter_SocialNet_WebApp/README.md

 - **Web Application:** [POST IT WebApp](https://social-network-9cbc8.web.app/#/splash)

 We hope you enjoy using **POST IT** to connect with your peers at Ashesi University.
-For any questions, issues, or feedback, please reach out to [Your Name/Contact Information].
+For any questions, issues, or feedback, please reach out to [Thomas Quarshie/Contact Information: thomasquarshie36@gmail.com].

 Thank you for being a part of the Ashesi student community on POST IT!